Messier 96: Properties

+ESO's Very Large Telescope image of Messier 96.
+It shows its core displaced from the centre, its gas and dust are distributed asymmetrically and its spiral arms are ill-defined.

-It is categorized as a double-barred spiral galaxy with a small inner bulge through the core along with an outer bulge.
+Messier 96 is categorized as a double-barred spiral galaxy with a small inner bulge through the core along with an outer bulge.
 The nucleus displays a weak level of activity of the LINER2 type.
 Variations in ultraviolet emission from the core suggest the presence of a supermassive black hole.
 Estimates for the mass of this object range from 1.5×10^6 to 4.8×10^7 solar masses.

 Messier 96 is about the same mass and size as the Milky Way.
 It is a very asymmetric galaxy; its dust and gas are unevenly spread throughout its weak spiral arms, and its core is just offset from the midpoint of its extremes.
 Its arms are also asymmetrical, thought to have been influenced by the gravitational pull of other galaxies within its group.

 Messier 96 is being studied as part of a survey of 50 nearby galaxies known as the Legacy ExtraGalactic UV Survey (LEGUS), providing an unprecedented view of star formation within the local universe.